 Fair Trade Campus

-Queen’s University is Canada’s 41st Fair Trade Campus.
+Queen’s University became Canada’s 41st Fair Trade Campus in 2021.
 Fairtrade purchasing ensures that ingredients used in product offerings get produced by small-scale farm organizations or plantations that meet social, economic, and environmental standards and provide opportunities to maintain market relationships and the livelihood of farmers.

 Fairtrade coffee, tea and a chocolate bar are standard practices on campus in all dining halls, retail locations, and catering provided by Hospitality Services, Donald Gordon Hotel and Conference Centre, and Queen’s Event Services.